Prompt Engineering · OrevateAI

 The hot dogs sold at Costco are under their private label, Kirkland Signature.
 For a long time, Costco sourced its hot dogs from external suppliers, but they have since brought production in-house or through closely controlled partnerships.
 This allows them greater control over quality and cost.

 The Kirkland Signature hot dog is known for being an all-beef frankfurter.
-This means it doesn’t contain pork or other types of meat, which is a preference for many consumers.
+This means it doesn’t contain pork or other types of meat, a preference for many consumers.
 It’s also a quarter-pounder, meaning each hot dog weighs about 4 ounces (113 grams) before cooking.
 This substantial size is a key part of its appeal and contributes significantly to its calorie and nutrient profile.

 The bun itself is a standard, soft white hot dog bun, adding a significant portion of the carbohydrate count to the meal.
 While it’s simple, it serves its purpose perfectly for holding the large hot dog.